Quantitative Gaussian Approximation of Randomly Initialized Deep Neural Networks

 Each $C^{(\ell)}$ depends upon $\sigma$, $\X$ and only the weights $(c^{(i)}_{w}, c^{(i)}_{b})_{i=0}^{\ell}$. \end{theorem}

 \begin{remark} Inequality \eqref{eq:induction-thesis} is evidently more precise than \eqref{eq:thesis-clean}.
-In particular, besides recovering the Gaussian convergence in the wide limit, i.e., if all $(n_i)_{i=1}^{L-1}$ become large, it allows for some partial consideration in the deep limit, i.e., if $L$ becomes large and all the $n_i$'s are uniformly bounded.
+In particular, besides recovering the Gaussian convergence of the network outputs (for a finite input set) in the wide limit, i.e., if all $(n_i)_{i=1}^{L-1}$ become large, it allows for some partial consideration in the deep limit, i.e., if $L$ becomes large and all the $n_i$'s are uniformly bounded.
 Let $\ell=L \to \infty$ in \eqref{eq:induction-thesis} and assume e.g.\ that $\Lip(\sigma)\le 1$ (as in the ReLu case) and all weights variances are constants, $c_w^{(i)} = c_w$.
 The $i$-th term in the sum is then multiplied by the exponential factor $\sqrt{ c_w^{L-i-2}}$ which becomes negligible as $L\to \infty$, if $c_w<1$.
-According to \cite[Section 3.4]{roberts_principles_2021}, the ``critical'' case in the deep narrow limit is indeed the choice $c_w= 1$, where the network behaviour is ``chaotic'' (and not Gaussian), and indeed our inequality becomes ineffective. \end{remark}
+According to \cite[Section 3.4]{roberts2022principles}, the ``critical'' case in the deep narrow limit is indeed the choice $c_w= 1$, where the network behaviour is ``chaotic'' (and not Gaussian), and indeed our inequality becomes ineffective. \end{remark}